ThomasVasileiadis/Data-Visualization-Dashboard/README.md

 - **Data Filtering**: Easily filter and explore data by categories, date ranges, and other criteria.
 - **Real-Time Updates**: Experience real-time updates when new data becomes available.
 - **Responsive Design**: The dashboard is responsive and works seamlessly on different devices.
+- **User-Input**: The program can take input from user to display the data on the desired graph.
 - **User-Friendly Interface**: The intuitive interface allows users to explore data without a learning curve.

 ## Getting Started